nullren/aep/README.md

 ## License

-MIT.
-In the future, will probably be changed to IDGAFWYDWTS (I don't give a fuck what you do with this shit).
+IDGAFWYDWTS-EP: I don't give a fuck what you do with this shit, except patents---fuck patents.

 ## Installation